Asuka 2's shipowner NYK Line to build Japan's biggest cruise ship

 Manufactured by shipbuilder Meyer Werft GmbH (Germany), the new ship will be LNG-powered (by LNG (liquefied natural gas), which emits less nitrogen oxide and carbon dioxide than diesel.

-The name of the ship has yet to be revealed.
+The name of the vessel has yet to be revealed, but according to some sources, it will be named NYK Yokohama.

 The newbuild will be equipped with ventilation and ion sterilization systems, along with no-contact elevators enabling guests to ride without touching the buttons in order to reduce infection risks.